Economic stagnation: Post-2008 period

 Paul Krugman, writing in 2014, clarified that it refers to "the claim that underlying changes in the economy, such as slowing growth in the working-age population, have made episodes like the past five years in Europe and the United States, and the last 20 years in Japan, likely to happen often.
 That is, we will often find ourselves facing persistent shortfalls of demand, which can’t be overcome even with near-zero interest rates."
 At its root is "the problem of building consumer demand at a time when people are less motivated to spend".

 One theory is that the boost in growth by the internet and technological advancement in computers of the new economy does not measure up to the boost caused by the great inventions of the past.
 An example of such a great invention is the assembly line production method of Fordism.
 The general form of the argument has been the subject of papers by Robert J. Gordon.
 It has also been written about by Owen.
 C. Paepke and Tyler Cowen.

-Secular stagnation has also been linked to the rise of the digital economy.
+Secular stagnation been linked to the rise of the digital economy.
 Carl Benedikt Frey, for example, has suggested that digital technologies are much less capital-absorbing, creating only little new investment demand relative to other revolutionary technologies.

-Another is that the damage done by the Great Recession was so long-lasting and permanent, so many workers will never get jobs again, that we really can't recover.
+Another is that the damage done by the Great Recession was so long-lasting and permanent, so many workers will never get jobs again, that we really cannot recover.
 A third is that there is a "persistent and disturbing reluctance of businesses to invest and consumers to spend", perhaps in part because so much of the recent gains have gone to the people at the top, and they tend to save more of their money than people—ordinary working people who can't afford to do that.

-And a fourth is that advanced economies are just simply paying the price for years of inadequate investment in infrastructure and education, the basic ingredients of growth.
+A fourth is that advanced economies are just simply paying the price for years of inadequate investment in infrastructure and education, the basic ingredients of growth.